rkulla/vimogen/README.md

 For example, typing `1` will install all the plugins listed in .vimogen_repos.

 Choosing __INSTALL__ clones all the repos from .vimogen_repos into your Pathogen dir (~/.vim/bundle).
 Skipping ones that already exist.
+It uses a shallow clone (of depth 3) to help conserve disk space while still providing flexibilty if you need to checkout a slightly older commit.

 Note: You can append new plugin repos to the .vimogen_repos file later and install them incrementally by re-running Vimogen's install command.